berstend/node-safe/readme.md

 `node-safe` borrowed it's CLI argument naming heavily from Deno though as to not reinvent the wheel.

-One aspect where Deno allows more fine-grained control is networking: It optionally supports a whitelist of domains/IPs, whereas `node-safe` can only enable/disable networking altogether (inbound & outbound separately though).
+One aspect where Deno allows more fine-grained control is networking: It supports a whitelist of domains/IPs, whereas `node-safe` can only enable/disable networking altogether (inbound & outbound separately though).

 We also didn't implement an `--allow-env` equivalent to Deno, it's possible but I feel it'd be more annoying than useful.